dcui-03/ElasticDeformation/README.md

 ./deformation_app ../data/bunny_6.tobj ../output/bunny_6.txt --p 0 75
 ```

-This will again open the Polyscope window, but you will be locked to Playback Mode, which only allows you to play back the specified sequence.
+This will again open the Polyscope window, but you will be locked to Playback Mode, which only allows you to play back or scrub the specified sequence.

 # Future TODOs
 - Anisotropic energies